lukelovekin/T3A1_workbook/README.md

 ## Q5	With reference to one of your own projects, discuss what knowledge or skills were required to complete your project, and to overcome challenges

+self reflect and more seek
+rails ruby html css
+time management technical and soft skills

 6.0 to >5.0 pts
 HD